Easy Budae Jjigae (Korean Army Base Stew)

 filling electric hot pot with chicken stock

-4. As the Budae Jjigae cooks, gently mix until the liquid is vibrantly red.
-When the sweet potato noodles are soft and pliable (about 5-6 minutes), add vegetables and instant noodles.
+4. Cook.
+As the Budae Jjigae cooks, gently mix together.
+When the sweet potato noodles are soft and pliable (about 5-6 minutes), add the vegetables and instant noodles.
 Cook for 2 more minutes.

 electric hot pot filled with budae jjigae and instant noodles